ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.22.rst

 One consequence of this change is that a ``no_log`` option value shorter than 4 characters is no longer hidden at all.
 The placeholder used to replace the value regardless of its length, but masking is subject to the :ref:`minimum secret length <secret_masking_length_rules>`, so such a value is now shown in the output as is.
 Values of 4 to 6 characters are only masked when they appear as a whole word.
 If a module option must hold a value this short, set the ``no_log`` task keyword on the task to hide its whole result, or better, use a longer value where the system accepting it allows.

+The ``register_secret`` filter fails on a value that is not a string or is shorter than 4 characters after leading and trailing whitespace is stripped, because such a value cannot be masked.
+Set the filter's ``validation_action`` option to ``warn`` or ``ignore`` to return the value unregistered instead of failing.

 Using the ``debug`` module with ``msg`` or ``var`` to show a password or other sensitive value on the screen no longer works.
 The ``debug`` module writes through ``Display``, so a registered secret is shown as ``$REDACTED$`` wherever it appears, including inside a larger variable and at any verbosity level.
 There is no option to disable masking for a single task.

 If you need to see the real value, for example to confirm that a vault variable decrypts to what you expect, write it to a file instead of displaying it.
 A file written by a module is not an output boundary, so the file contains the unmasked value: